Ways to Raise Your FICO Score for Home Buying

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
-With the change in the economy, however, some people have seen their score lowered because of underemployment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in deciding your FICO score are:
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with most people traditionally having a score of 650.
+In recent years, however, some people have seen their score drop dramatically after underemployment, delinquent credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in calculating your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?